 Don't Forget to Re-Do Your Unworn Necklaces

 This was such a fun project.
 Ilse had been given a pretty necklace that felt too dressy for her lifestyle of volunteering and gardening.

 To simplify her necklace we took it apart and made two different necklaces.
 All be had to add were a few sapphire beads and a clasp.

 I love running around town and seeing her in one of her necklaces, which go great with her blue jeans and cool political t-shirts.

 Did You Think of Something?

 I hope you are inspired to pull out one of your before pieces.
+Jewelry redesign and repair may be in your future.
 May your after picture be very satisfying.